 Tours/ Entrance Fees in Vietnam

 Vietnam’s most expensive cruise is the 2-day Halong Bay Cruise for $70-90.
 It’s also one of the best unmissable activity when you’re in Vietnam.
 It can include activities as kayaking and food for 2-3 days the tour last.
 Trekking in Sapa in the rice terraces with a local guide costs $20 per day.
 This activity helps the locals of the hill tribe village and you will have an amazing local experience in the mountains.
 There are entrance fees in museums, parks and temples for $2-3.

 Travel tip: Make sure when booking tours to Halong Bay and Sapa that you can trust the agency since there are many complains about high prices and later they don´t deliver as much as they promise.

 Some tourists hire motorbikes or bicycles for a day so they can be more free in where they can go rather than commuting.
 Hiring a motorbike for a day costs around $5-7.
 Bicycle rental is only $3.
 But if you’d like to be more adventurous, taxis charges $0.52 per kilometer.
 For motorbike taxis, they can cost $0.80 and is convenient of you don’t have much luggage.

 Bus aren’t favorable to more travelers because of cheaper options such as the ones mentioned above costing less than half a dollar for a ride3 around the city.
 App based transportation like Grab and Uber are also available if you prefer them.
 Local transportation is Vietnam is pretty affordable.

 Budget travel in Vietnam per day?

-Feel free to use our links with discounts for Booking, Agoda, Airbnb and Klook.
-Using our links you will help us to continue with the maintenance of the website and it will not cost you anything.
+Feel free to use our links for discounts.
+Using our links will help us to continue with the maintenance of the website and it will not cost you anything.
 Thanks for the love guys.